alexandrius/accordion-swipe-layout/README.md

   14. customFont
   15. canFullSwipeFromLeft
   16. canFullSwipeFromRight
+  17. autoHideSwipe - automatically collapse item on scroll
+  18. onlyOneSwipe - automatically collapse other item if expanded

 **canFullSwipeFromLeft** - set swipe to maximum width (like in gif preview) from left.
 Executes listener for first item